-- 1. Documentation of English proficiency is required of all international applicants unless the applicant has earned a degree from an accredited University in any country whose primary national language is English. - a.
-Accepted forms of documentation include: - i.
-Successful completion of a prior degree at the baccalaureate level or higher delivered and assessed in English (either in the United States or as determined by U.S. equivalencies); or - ii.
-Test of English as a Foreign Language (TOEFL) score: or - 1.
-TOEFL score of 500 or higher on paper-based exams - 2.
-TOEFL score of 79 on the iBT Test (subscores: Writing 18, Listening 21, Reading 21, and Speaking 19) - iii.
+- Documentation of English proficiency is required of all international applicants unless the applicant has earned a degree from an accredited University in any country whose primary national language is English. - a.
+Accepted forms of documentation include: - Successful completion of a prior degree at the baccalaureate level or higher delivered and assessed in English (either in the United States or as determined by U.S. equivalencies); or - ii.
+Test of English as a Foreign Language (TOEFL) score; or - TOEFL score of 500 or higher on paperbased exams. - TOEFL score of 79 on the iBT Test (subscores: Writing 18, Listening 21, Reading 21, and Speaking 19) - iii.
 International English Language Testing System. - 1.
 Score of 6.5 or higher - 2.
 Transcript Evaluation for Admissions - a.
-When applying for a degree program, applicants with degrees earned outside the U.S. must complete all of the admission standards outlined for the degree program in which the student is applying; additionally transcripts from the degree(s) earned must be evaluated for U.S. equivalence by one of the evaluation services listed below and an official copy of the evaluation must be sent from the service directly to Logan University's Registrar. - i.
-World Education Services - ii.
-Josef Silny and Associates, Inc. - iii.
-Educational Credential Evaluators, Inc. - iv.
-International Education Research Foundation, Inc. - v.
-American Association of Collegiate Registrars and Admissions Officers (AACRAO)
+When applying for a degree program, applicants with degrees earned outside the U.S. must complete all of the admission standards outlined for the degree program in which the student is applying; additionally transcripts from the degree(s) earned must be evaluated for U.S. equivalence by an international evaluator whom is a current member of the National Association of Credential Evaluation Services (NACES), and an official copy of the evaluation must be sent from the service directly to Logan University.

-- b.
-In the event the program the student is applying has specific course pre-requisites, the evaluation must include a course by course evaluation. - i.
-Only those science courses that are specifically identified as laboratory courses in some way in the course by course evaluation may be counted toward science laboratory pre-requisite requirements. - ii.
+- In the event the program for which the student is applying has specific course pre-requisites, the evaluation must include a courseby-course evaluation. - Only those science courses that are specifically identified as laboratory courses in some way in the course-by-course evaluation may be counted toward science laboratory pre-requisite requirements. - ii.
 Applications will not be complete and cannot be verified until the official documents are received by the evaluating organization.

-For questions about Logan's international applicant policy, contact the Vice President of Admissions.
+For questions about Logan's international applicant policy, contact admission@logan.edu